filecoin-project/lotus/documentation/en/setting-a-static-port.md

 # Static port

-If you plan to accept a **storage deal**, you will want to set a static port and open it in your firewall to ensure clients can connect to you.
+For a **storage deal**, you may want to set a static port and open it in your firewall to ensure clients can connect to you.

 Lotus binds to a random **swarm port** by default.